Skip to content

 Why You Should Care About the Scarcity Mindset | The scarcity mindset has soul-crushing effects: fear, anxiety, depression and disconnection.
 Let’s explore our beliefs of lack and find solutions.

-6 AM: My heart’s pounding.
-I immediately think of my to-do list: Presentation, budget, call the technician, plan meals!
+6 AM.
+My alarm rings.
+My heart is pounding.
+I immediately review my to-do list: Presentation, budget, call the technician, plan meals!

 At night, I berate myself for not getting enough done and finally shut my eyes.

-Society is steeped in the scarcity mindset.
-Though many people don’t realize it, they feel its soul-crushing effects: fear, anxiety, depression and disconnection.
+Our society is steeped in the scarcity mindset.
+Though many people don’t realize it, they feel its soul-crushing effects—fear, guilt, shame, anxiety, depression and disconnection.

 What exactly is a scarcity mindset?